 This has permeated into art, unfortunately, where leftwing activists start social media crusades against anything deemed as cultural appropriation, or not gender or racially diverse enough.
 There’s always something to nitpick.
 Major studios and financiers, beholden to stakeholders and ever-increasing return on investment, are terrified of negative social backlash.
 Everything is run through corporate committees of wooden-faced executives.

 Then on the right.
 They have their precious snowflakes as well.
 Whining about the racially diverse cast of the new Star Wars movies, even imagining a sinister pansexual agenda when one character seems to be romantically attached to a robot.
-It’s a joke, and they’re getting their panties in a bunch about it.
 There are liberal conspiracies around every corner.
 Hollywood is one big propaganda machine for a cabal of liberal elite!

 So now you have people screaming back and forth across a void.
 Meanwhile the entertainment purveyors – only worried about the bottom line, despite lofty proclamations of standing for social justice or truth – are obliged to create material that’s inoffensive, immune to 24-hour social media shitstorms.

 If we keep going in this direction, all of this will result in bland, predictable fluff – an apotheosis of mediocrity.